microsoft/azure-shortcuts-for-java/README.md

 Everything that is explicitly documented in this readme is being tested.
 The samples are excerpts from automation tests.
 Some typos are still occasionally possible - sorry!
 Someday this will be more automated for maximum reliability...
 But the general principles this project aspires to follow rigorously are *"Documentation is code"*.

-There is no JavaDocs (yet).
+There are no JavaDocs (yet).
 Someday there will be.
 Note though that the point of this API design is to *minimize* the user's dependence on API documentation.
 The API should "just make sense".
 So expect the JavaDocs to be rather minimalistic.

 ## Programming patterns

-If you skip over this section jump directly to the [examples](#Examples), chances are you'll just get it.
-But if you'd like to read more about the design approach, read on.
+If you skip over this section and jump directly to the [examples](#Examples), chances it will just make sense.
+But if you'd like to learn more about the design approach in the abstract, read on:

-The key design principles behind the shortcuts API are: to be **intuitive, succint and consistent**.
+The key design principles behind the shortcuts API are: to be **intuitive, succint, consistent, and preventing you from winding up in an invalid state**.

 There are a small handful of general patterns to be aware of though - once you remember these, everything else should be self-explanatory:

 ### Creating new entities

 Other than `new Azure()`, there are **no constructors anywhere**.
-To create a new instance of some type of cloud entity (e.g. `Network`):
+To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the client object) as the factory.
+Specifically:

-1. start with the collection of those objects hanging off the Azure client object (e.g. `azure.networks()`),
+1. start with the "collection" member of those objects hanging off the Azure client object (e.g. `azure.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withGroup("myresourcegroup")`).
 Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
 This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the offered choices.
 3. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional (some defaults are assumed.)
 Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.